abusedev/hwid-grabber/README.md

 Download [here](https://github.com/kamishirodev/hwid-grabber/releases)

 ## Where do I put my HWID?
-Head to the [forum](https://kamishiro.dev/forums), there will be a Minecraft category and there will be a HWID sub category.
+Head [here](https://kamishiro.dev/forums/whitelist.16/) on the forum.
+You can create a new Thread and post your HWID.
 Please post your HWID there, not in Discord.

 ## How long until I gain access?
 This can vary.
 But typically our team checks the forums multiple times per day.
 If you do not gain access within half a day there is an issue.